WAVM/WAVM/README.md

 # Overview

 This is a prototype of a simple standalone VM for WebAssembly.
 It can load two forms of WebAssembly code:
-* Most of the text format defined by the [WebAssembly reference interpreter](https://github.com/WebAssembly/spec/tree/master/ml-proto).
-[The tests](Tests/WAST) are so far just copied from the reference interpreter, and are covered by its [license](spec.LICENSE).
-What I don't support are multiple return values and unaligned loads/stores, but AFAIK everything else does.
+* The text format defined by the [WebAssembly reference interpreter](https://github.com/WebAssembly/spec/tree/master/ml-proto).
+[The tests](Tests/WAST) are just copied from the tests used by the reference interpreter, and are covered by its [license](spec.LICENSE).
+WAVM passes most of these spec tests; you can look at [WAVM_known_failures.wast](Test/spec/WAVM_known_failures.wast) to see the tests it DOESN'T pass.
-* The binary format defined by the [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1).
-The code was evolved from that project, so should be considered to be covered by its [license](polyfill.LICENSE).

-It does not yet handle loading the official binary format for WebAssembly, though I plan to support it once it's closer to done.
+* The official binary format: this is a work in progress, both in WAVM and in the other tools that use it, so don't be surprised if there are incompatibilities.

 # Building and running it

 To build it, you'll need CMake and [LLVM 3.8](http://llvm.org/releases/download.html#3.8.0).
 If CMake can't find your LLVM directory, you can manually give it the location in the LLVM_DIR CMake configuration variable.
 Note that on Windows, you must compile LLVM from source, and manually point the LLVM_DIR configuration variable at `<LLVM build directory>/share/llvm/cmake`.

-I've tested it on Windows with Visual C++ 2013 and 2015, Linux with GCC and Clang, and MacOS with Xcode/Clang.
+I've tested it on Windows with Visual C++ 2015, Linux with GCC and Clang, and MacOS with Xcode/Clang.
 Travis CI is testing Linux/GCC, Linux/clang, and OSX/clang.

+The primary executable is `wavm`:
 ```
 Usage: wavm [switches] [programfile] [--] [arguments]
   --text in.wast                Specify text program file (.wast)